ryan-mcclue/musings/projects/ble-embedded.md

 Presentation skills - specially explaining tech stuff to non tech or different domain experts, time management Dev Team wanted to see, code style and use of version control Overall playground for seeing how I think, design and approach problems

+q1) can you draw a block diagram of that system as a whole q2) ok you did the little part over there in the corner (not the whole thing) can you show/draw a block diagram of your part in detail. all inputs and outputs q3) can you intelligently describe the parts involved? who they interact?

 FOTA is OTA for ECU(contains an MCU) in automative